 Looking for an RN nursing school?
 SJVC’s Registered Nursing degree program is available at the Visalia, Ontario and Rancho Mirage campuses.
 This program version can be completed in as few as 20 months.

 SJVC also offers a Registered Nursing certificate option that can be completed in as few as 14 months.

 In accordance with the Board of Registered Nursing Policy (Section 1435.5), California Licensed Vocational Nurses may apply for the non-degree program.
 This program is commonly referred to as the “30-Unit option” and prepares students to take the NCLEX-RN Examination, but does not award an A.S.
 Degree.
 Completion of this option may not meet the criteria to practice in other states.
-Applicants will be considered on a space available basis only and if program resources allow.
+Applicants will be considered on a space-available basis only and if program resources allow.

 Registered Nursing – LVN to RN Bridge

-SJVC’s Registered Nursing – LVN to RN Bridge program is available at the Visalia campus and can be completed in as few 11 months.
+SJVC’s Registered Nursing – LVN to RN Bridge program is available at the Visalia campus and can be completed in as few as 11 months.